SouthernGhost/anti-theft-deter/README.md

 python train_yolo.py
 ```

-This is optional since the system works well with the pre-trained YOLOv8n-OI7 model.
+This is optional since the system works well with the pre-trained YOLO11n model.

 ### Production Deployment

-1. Download and verify `yolov8n-oi7.pt` model
+1. Download and verify `yolo11n.pt` model
 2. Configure class IDs for your specific retail environment
 3. Adjust detection zones and thresholds
 4. Set up automated alert systems
-5. Test detection accuracy with `test_detection.py`

 ## License and Credits

 This system uses:
 - Ultralytics YOLOv8 for object detection
 - OpenCV for video processing
-- Open Images V7 dataset for pre-trained classes
 - Windows winsound for audio alerts

 ## Quick Start Guide